 Before coming to Oxford, Yasmine was a science teacher in secondary schools in Beirut and Abu Dhabi.
 In addition to her DPhil degree from Oxford, Yasmine holds a Master of Arts in Science Education, a Teaching Diploma for teaching science in secondary schools and a Bachelor of Science in Biology from the American University of Beirut (AUB).

-Yasmine led various externally funded projects, including a one-year ESRC GCRF Fellowship in 2017, during which she collaborated with a local NGO in Lebanon producing open source interactive science tasks in multiple languages for underprivileged students in the country, including Syrian refugees.
-She is currently leading a study within Project Calibrate, a three-year project funded by the Wellcome Trust and the Gatsby Foundation aiming to enhance summative assessments of practical science in England.
-She is also a co-investigator and a project manager of a project funded by the International Baccalaureate Organization focused on Critical Thinking in the Diploma Programme.
+Yasmine led various externally funded projects, including a one-year ESRC GCRF Fellowship in 2017, during which she collaborated with a local NGO in Lebanon producing open-source interactive science tasks in multiple languages for underprivileged students in the country, including Syrian refugees.
+She also led a study within Project Calibrate, a three-year project funded by the Wellcome Trust and the Gatsby Foundation aiming to enhance summative assessments of practical science in England.
+Moreover, she was a co-investigator on various projects funded by external organizations (e.g., Critical Thinking in the International Baccalaureate’s Diploma Programme and the impact of translation in the Diploma Programme science assessments).

-Item difficulty and demands, language in assessment, science assessments, international large-scale assessments, critical thinking, comparability of assessments across cultures
+Language in assessment, science assessments, international large-scale assessments, critical thinking, comparability of assessments across cultures, digitisation of assessments, onscreen (computer-based) assessments